SethRobertson/GitBestPractices/0main.md

 developer and delete the 2.0 tag?

 Two ideas for your consideration.
-Instead of a release tag, use a release branch (and then stop committing to that branch after release, disabling write access to it in [gitolite](https://github.com/sitaramc/gitolite) or something).
+Instead of a release tag, use a release branch with the marketing name (and then stop committing to that branch after release, disabling write access to it in [gitolite](https://github.com/sitaramc/gitolite) or something).
 Another idea, use an internal tag name which is not directly derived from the version number which marketing wishes to declare to the outside world.
-Ideally use both which limits the disadvantages of either technique, but less so than pure marketing-version tags.
+The problem with the branch idea is that if you cannot (or forget to) disable write access then someone might accidentally commit to that branch, leading to confusion about what was actually released to the customer.
+The problem with the tag idea is that you need to remember what the final shipped tag name is, independent from the release name.
+However, if you use both techniques, they cover for each other's disadvantages.
+In any case, using either technique will be better than using marketing-version tags (as I know from experience).

 ### Security model